helioncneto/FederatedLearningSimulator/README.md

 # Prerequisites

-To install all the prerequisites, you can use ca following command:
+To install all the prerequisites, you can use the following command:

 ~~~
 conda create --name <env> --file requirements.txt